gazebosim/gz-sim/tutorials/physics.md

 > Failed to find plugin [libCustomEngine.so].
 Have you checked the
 > GZ_SIM_PHYSICS_ENGINE_PATH environment variable?

-Ignition Gazebo can't find out where `libCustomEngine.so` is located.
+Gazebo can't find out where `libCustomEngine.so` is located.

-If that's an engine you believe should be installed with Ignition Physics, check if the relevant plugin is installed.
+If that's an engine you believe should be installed with Gazebo Physics, check if the relevant plugin is installed.

 If that's a 3rd party engine, find where the `.so` file is installed and add